 But yet, it's all amiss to me.
 Every single item.
 Let's take a closer look:

 These things are understandably divisive.
 Mainly because they taste about as flavorful as one of those stupid paper hats.
 The fact that you have to order them extra crispy to make them firm is asinine.
-These things are as limp as Hugh Hefner when his Viagra wears off.
+These things are as limp as Jack Nicholson when his Viagra wears off.
 Yes, that was tasteless.
 Just like In-N-Out's fries.